-The famed Island Of Gods has endless amounts of things to see and do which you can experience during your 10 days in Bali, including countless waterfalls, sandy beaches, tropical islands, iconic rice terraces, volcanic landscapes, yoga and spa retreats, buzzing nightlife, cafes and much more!
+The famed Island of Gods has endless amounts of things to see and do that you can experience during your 10 days in Bali.

 Here is an overview of an ideal Bali Itinerary 10 Days with my recommendations of places to visit in this order:

 - Ubud (2 days)

 10 DAYS IN BALI

 DAY 1 & 2: CANGGU

 Canggu, is the most popular tourist spot in Bali attracting digital nomads, surfers, skaters, yogis, foodies, and travelers alike.

 Canggu is not to be missed on your 10 day Bali itinerary.

 The most convenient way to get from Denpasar Airport to Canggu upon arrival is to book a shared minivan or a private transfer online in advance.